-- Today temple was constructed by Shree Phadnis of Moradabad and has a special designing look that represents the word श्र(Shree).
+- Today temple was constructed by Shree Phadnis of Moradabad and has a special design look that represents the word श्र(Shree).

 Today temple’s development work is believed to have been finished by Shri Phadnis of Moradabad.
 It was constructed in a way that the word श्री (Shree) would form and face the east so that the beams of the Sun would fall legitimately on the god.
 The main fascination of this temple is the 15-foot high sanctum.

 - There are 2 Sanctums (Girbhagriha) in the temple.
-Internal sanctum is very big and is 15 feet high.
-External sanctum is 12 feet high and it has a rat icon with a Modak in his grasp and facing Lord Ganesh.
-The Temple walls are made extremely strong by mixing lead with concrete while construction.
+The internal sanctum is very big and is 15 feet high.
+The external sanctum is 12 feet high and it has a rat icon with a Modak in his grasp and facing Lord Ganesh.
+The Temple walls are made extremely strong by mixing lead with concrete during construction.

 - Passage of the temple is 40 feet long and 20 feet broad and it was constructed by late Shri Krishnaji Ringe in 1910 A.D.
 The Hall is incredibly fantastic with 8 columns appearing like Cyprus royal throne tree.
 The temple’s crest also considered as Kalas is enriched with a brilliant golden sheet which was offered by contributions from devotees.

-- The large metal bell of the temple that was made in Europe.
+- The large metal bell of the temple was made in Europe.

 The Palakhi used for the procession is additionally covered with silver plates.
 This likewise has stemmed from contributions by devotees.

-The bathing utensils of Lord Ganesha like circular pot known as the Ghangal and sitting device the Chaurang, arms of the icon and focal hanging the Zumber are covered totally with silver plates.
+The bathing utensils of Lord Ganesha like the circular pot known as the Ghangal and the sitting device the Chaurang, the arms of the icon, and the focal hanging the Zumber are covered totally with silver plates.